 Minor revision procedures may be desired in the coming weeks, and it is best to discuss these revisions as expected parts of the procedure before the initial surgery.
-It is also wise to have photos from one or more prior patients, showing all stages of the procedure, revisions and postoperative progression.
+It is also wise to have photos from one or more prior patients, showing all stages of the procedure, revisions, and postoperative progression.
 Examples can also be found in textbooks and online.
-Dermatologic surgeons most often perform this procedure under local anesthesia, sometimes with concious sedation, while physicians in other specialties often do this under general anesthesia.
+Dermatologic surgeons most often perform this procedure under local anesthesia, sometimes with conscious sedation, while physicians in other specialties often do this under general anesthesia.